FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/amortizedcost.md

 ###### Note:
-*The amortization is equal to the (Upfront fee / (number of normalized units reserved x periods) x normalized line item units.*
+*The amortization is equal to the (Upfront fee / (number of normalized units reserved x periods) x normalized line item units consumed).*

 ___